UPPMAX/HPC-python/docs/isolated.rst

 **NOTE** To save space, you should load any other Python modules you will need that are system installed before installing your own packages!
 Remember to choose ones that are compatible with the Python version you picked!

+**Example**

-Example, Python 3.9.5 and a virtual environment called "vpyenv" in my personal project storage directory:
+I load Python 3.9.5 and create a virtual environment called "vpyenv" in my personal project storage directory (/proj/nobackup/support-hpc2n/bbrydsoe):

 .. admonition:: Load Python 3.9.5 and its prerequisites, then create the virtual environment
     :class: dropdown